erickhouse/courses/terraform.md

 ### Core concepts

-It's basically just a JSON language extension and a libarary of pre-defined resources that you can reference in order to "compose" you app.
+It's basically just a JSON language extension and a libarary of pre-defined resources that you can reference in order to "compose" your app.

 - resources
   - items in the cloud that you want to build instances of.
 There is documentaion for each and every resource.
 You reference it by name.